Charles Anthony (tenor): At the Metropolitan

 Anthony made his debut at the Metropolitan on March 6, 1954, playing the role of the Simpleton in Boris Godunov, which was sung in English.
 Critics were impressed; The New York Times wrote, "Mr. Anthony had better be careful.
 If he does other bit parts so vividly, he'll be stamped as a character singer for life."
 This proved prescient; although Anthony performed some larger roles early in his career (including Don Ottavio, to the Donna Anna of Herva Nelli, in Don Giovanni), he made his mark as a comprimario singer.
+Tenor Franco Corelli insisted on Anthony singing Tybalt opposite his Roméo after another singer actually wounded him.

 On February 17, 1992, following Act II of a performance of Puccini's Tosca, Anthony was honored in an onstage ceremony on the occasion of his breaking the record of George Cehanovsky for most appearances by an artist at the Metropolitan Opera.
 By the time of his retirement, Anthony had performed 2,928 times with the company, over fifty-six seasons.
 He was also an honorary member of International Alliance of Theatrical Stage Employees Local One in New York City.
 Following his retirement from the Metropolitan Opera, he lived in Tampa, Florida, where he died at his home from kidney failure at the age of 82.